 - At the end of the 2010 version of The Wolfman (2010) Gwen fatally shoots Lawrence.
 As he lays dying he reverts to human form and thanks Gwen for doing what needed to be done.

 - The Invisible Man becomes visible again when he dies.

 - In the Hellraiser movies, Cenobites revert to human form when they are killed.

-- Tear Jerker of a film The Notebook is based around the idea that people with dementia occasionally experience moments of clarity which can be comforting if slightly disturbing for the family.
+- Tear Jerker of a film The Notebook is based around the fact that people with dementia occasionally experience moments of clarity which can be comforting if slightly disturbing for the family.
 It's one of the most depressing chick flicks ever.

 - In The Bourne Identity, The Professor has a lapse of humanity shortly before he dies in order to deliver the Arc Words to Jason: "Look at us.
 Look at what they make you give."